hackclubnmit/workshops/002-NOV-27-2019/README.md

 	- Once done push the code to your done with all the changes.
 	- Now you can follow the above mentioned steps mentioned above.

-	Login to namechaep from github with the following link:https://education.github.com/pack/offers Register yourself providing required information and login Once your registered you can search your domain name (PLease note that you can get only one domain of .me for a period of one year later you will have to pay some extra amount
+	Login to namecheap from github with the following link:https://education.github.com/pack/offers Register yourself providing required information and login Once your registered you can search your domain name (PLease note that you can get only one domain of .me for a period of one year later you will have to pay some extra amount